beerjs/togliatti/README.md

 ### Feedback
 You can create an issue in this repo.
+You can also join us in our Telegram channel: https://t.me/beerjs_tlt

 ### ⚠️ Remember, the main purpose of this event is not to get drunk, but to share the experience.